 Alfred D. Robinson (1866-1942) was noted for growing begonias in his large public garden in Point Loma (Rosecroft Gardens).
 He originated the use of lath houses for growing begonias and other tropical plants and was the inspiration for the construction of the large lath botanical building in Balboa Park.
+His articles in California Garden magazine promoted the creation of a giant lath house for the Exposition.

 Having met and married a young heiress, Robinson and his wife heard a presentation in San Francisco by Katherine Tingley, who was soliciting money and participants for her utopian theosophical compound, Lomaland, in coastal San Diego.
 They immediately moved to Point Loma and, in 1903, purchased 10 acres adjacent to Lomaland and enrolled their first child in Tingley’s school at Lomaland.